 It is a sad fact, though, that despite the effort of a lot of people to save the earth from further destruction by educating people about recycling, many still pay no attention.
 For some, perhaps the fact that they have not directly experienced nature's wrath makes them not really care about the environmental issues the world is facing.

 Recycling is an easy way to help conserve nature.
 Anyone can do it, for it isn't difficult.
 You can also re-use things and turn them into something creative and useful again.
 You might have heard of the slogan, "There is gold or money in garbage."

 If your household, or maybe your neighborhood, uses a great deal of foil wrappers, you can make something new out of them.
 If you love pillows or would like to give a customized present while you help reduce waste, read on to learn how a foil pillow is made.
 It is easy and you can get your kids involved.

-- 1Gather the materials needed.You will need a pair of scissors, plastic cover/cloth, a sewing kit and the empty foil packs.Advertisement
+- 1You will need a pair of scissors, plastic cover/cloth, a sewing kit and the empty foil packs.Gather the materials needed.Advertisement

 - 2Cut the plastic foil packs into strips about one inch wide.Advertisement